MicrosoftDocs/learn/learn-pr/azure/introduction-to-red-hat-azure/includes/3-how-red-hat-on-azure-works.md

 ### JBoss EAP deployment and pricing

-There are many supported ways to deploy JBoss EAP on Azure, including as an application in Azure App Services, on VMs from the Azure Marketplace or your own custom-built images, or as a containerized application on ARO.
+There are many supported ways to deploy JBoss EAP on Azure, including as an application in Azure App Services, on VMs from the Azure Marketplace or your own custom-built images, or as a containerized application on Azure Red Hat OpenShift.

 The subscriptions are available as PAYG or BYOS.

-### ARO deployment and pricing
+### Azure Red Hat OpenShift deployment and pricing

 An Azure Red Hat OpenShift cluster consists of three main nodes and two or more worker nodes.
 Main nodes and worker nodes run on Azure VMs and are billed at Linux VM pricing.
 Worker nodes have an extra cost for the OpenShift subscription component.

-ARO is only available as PAYG.
+Azure Red Hat OpenShift is only available as PAYG.
 Compute, networking, and storage resources consumed by your cluster are billed according to usage.

 ### Can I use my Azure Hybrid Benefits (AHB)?